miladyboy/wingman/tasks/Tasks.md

 - [x] Registration should give feedback and guide through the flow *ux*
 - [x] The instant preview is showing two messages after sending a message.
 One with the text and one with the text and image. *bug*
 - [x] The "loading" wheel disapeared and is not showing. *bug*
+- [x] Make sure the loading dots appear just as soon as the user hits send.